 Today, Safe Harbour is an international Lutheran congregation serving Caymanians, expatriate workers, seasonal residents and visitors.

-LCMS World Relief and Human Care’s first work in Grand Cayman occurred in 2004, when Hurricane Ivan devastated much of the country.
+The Lutheran Church—Missouri Synod began work in Grand Cayman in 2004, when Hurricane Ivan devastated much of the country.
 Much of Grand Cayman was inundated by five- to six-foot deep flood waters.
 Thousands of homes were damaged or destroyed.
 Some were uninsured, but most were underinsured.
-LCMS World Relief and Human Care awarded disaster grants to the church to repair church buildings and meet needs of church members and communities.
+The LCMS awarded disaster grants to the church to repair church buildings and meet needs of church members and communities.

-Currently, one LCMS World Mission missionary family serves in the Cayman Islands.
-In addition, LCMS World Mission supports the congregation due to its membership turnover.
+Currently, one LCMS missionary family serves in the Cayman Islands.
+In addition, the LCMS supports the congregation due to its membership turnover.

 Other Lutheran partners that have supported mission work in the Cayman Islands include: Lutheran Hour Ministries, The Schwan Foundation and The Lutheran Church-Canada.